 Note: Even with my good luck with ATM and Credit Cards, I still have spotty success using them with these machines.
 Try your card first, but always have cash/coins as backup!

-Once you have your ticket, go to the main platform of the train station.
-This can be daunting as there are often 20 lines.
-Look up at the electronic boards at the end of each track to see where the next train is headed and at what time.
-Ask for help if you need to, even a chic Parisienne will usually be glad to help point you in the correct direction.
+Finding your train in the Paris station can be daunting as there are often as many as twenty train lines.
+Once you have your ticket, go to the main platform and look up at the electronic boards at the end of each track to see where the next train is headed and at what time.
+Ask for help if you need to, even a chic Parisian will usually be glad to help point you in the correct direction.

 At the end of the track, there is a small box in which you slide your ticket and then it clicks (just like the bus).
 Be sure to do this and then keep your ticket handy.
-The SNCF are "controlling" for valid travelers quite often now and I do not count these ticket controllers as the friendliest bunch.
+The SNCF "controls" for valid travelers quite often and I do not count these ticket controllers as the friendliest bunch.
 But they are doing their job so don't think ill of them.
-Think of the parking ticket and speeding ticket people in the States.
 Just follow the rules and you'll have nothing to worry about.

 Since the trains run often, it would be wise to miss the train about to leave so you can validate your ticket rather than risk breaking the SNCF rules!
 If your ticket has not been validated, I believe they'll ask for your passport, chew you out and then I'm not sure what happens.
 But it's sure to "derail" you for a while.